Which Camera to Use with Photogrammetry and PhotoModeler

 Film Cameras can be used by PhotoModeler when the image (from negative, positive or print) is digitally scanned.
 A good quality scanner is needed.
 Film cameras are not commonly used as digital camera image quality is so high now.
 Film is used in PhotoModeler when that is all that is available such as in forensic cases.

-There are so many digital cameras on the market, with new ones becoming available at such a rapid rate, that we cannot recommend a particular brand or model.
-The most important items to look for in a digital camera are:
+There are many digital cameras on the market.
+The most important characteristics to look for in a digital camera are:

 Can I Use the Camera in My Mobile Phone?

 In most cases, a mobile phone camera can be used by PhotoModeler.
-There are a few caveats: a) the resolution and image quality can be lower than many other digital cameras, b) some modern mobile phone cameras use OIS (optical image stabilization) which can reduce accuracy and increase project residuals, c) some mobile phone cameras will do manipulations such as auto-rotation, or auto-lens choice and merging, that can cause issues with photogrammetry, and d) it can be more difficult to get photos off a mobile phone than a normal camera.
+There are a few caveats: a) the resolution and image quality can be lower than many other digital cameras, b) some modern mobile phone cameras use OIS (optical image stabilization) which can reduce accuracy and increase project residuals (e.g. any iPhone after the 7), c) some mobile phone cameras will do manipulations such as auto-rotation, or auto-lens choice and merging, that can cause issues with photogrammetry, and d) it can be more difficult to get photos off a mobile phone than a normal camera.
 But what is great about a mobile phone camera is that most of us have one in our pocket!